netxms/netxms-doc/admin/object-management.rst

 :guilabel:`Take screenshot` for now halfway implemented functionality.
 For now screenshot can be taken only from Windows machines.

-Description of :guilabel:`Edit agent's configuration` functionality can be found in :ref:`edit_agent_configuration_remotly` chapter.
+Description of :guilabel:`Edit agent's configuration` functionality can be found in :ref:`edit_agent_configuration_remotely` chapter.

 Poll options: